 Privacy Policy

 Your privacy matters to us.
-This policy explains how we collect, use, and protect your personal information in compliance with Canadian, UAE, and international data protection standards.
+This policy explains how we collect, use, and protect your personal information, and how we aim to handle it responsibly and in line with applicable privacy laws.

 Table of Contents